 Can you Subdivide a Battleaxe Block?

-Before we dive into subdividing a battleaxe block, we must know the fundamentals of subdividing properties in general.
+Before we dive into subdividing a battleaxe block, we must know the fundamentals of subdividing properties in general. if not, best to call a building broker.
 In Australia, there are residential property planning codes and council subdivision requirements to consider.
 I am going to make Perth as an example.

 Land in Perth with a physical address with a residential design code or R-code in short.
 This decides, more specifically, what can be constructed on a block if it can be split into two or more lots.